Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 *WebSocket*

-Exposing the `Componet` on a web socket interface requires the client to send the following message encoded as JSON:
+Exposing the `Component` on a web socket interface requires the client to send the following message encoded as JSON:
 ```json
 {
     "type": "Example",